What are you taught – “Which metrics should you measure for an online campaign?”

 A. We have the above report (see infographic) for almost all of our clients.
 When we are generating some 1000 odd leads every day, having this analysis helps us a lot.
 You can see the report gives us a clear picture of conversion at different stages.
 As a marketer, I consider a site visit to be a good enough parameter when I am measuring ROI for a short period like the one mentioned above.
 Bookings data is something we look at for leads that came in via similar campaigns in the past.
-For real time analysis, I would recommend, you analyse just the first 4 metrics.
+For real-time analysis, I would recommend, you analyze just the first 4 metrics.

 We keep collecting data and have a knowledge base used internally.
-A knowledge base that tells us – for a specific target audience and certain price point; which publisher gives the best enquiry to bookings ratio.
+A knowledge base that tells us – for a specific target audience and certain price point; which publisher gives the best inquiry to bookings ratio.
 So the next time we have a similar campaign, we already begin with a very focused and high converting one.
 So the learning can be at a micro level (within the same campaign) and at a macro level (across campaigns and useful for future campaigns).

 Q. How frequently do you adjust the campaigns based on this data?

 A. We almost analyze these in real time and adjust our bids, media spends across publishers accordingly.

 Q. Has your dependency on client feedback reduced?

 A. Yes definitely, initially we would have the site visits report come to us weekly, sometimes monthly.
 By then, we would end up spending 80% of budgets.
 So the learning was mostly useful only for the next campaign.
 Today, with the newer reporting for one of our clients, we have been able to reduce down our cost per booking reduced by about 30 %.